glouw/ctl/README.md

 #include <vec.h>
 ```

-More complex types requireing internal memory management (memory acquired
+More complex types requiring internal memory management (memory acquired
-by malloc through CTL or other invocations thereof) require function defintions in
+by malloc through CTL or other invocations thereof) require function definitions in
 the form of `CTL_T function(void)` for the default constructor,
 `CTL_T function(CTL_T*)` for the copy constructor, and `void function(CTL_T*) for the destructor: